 Pietro Fiorentini’s power-to-methane solutions balance out this effort, making the green gas produced fully compatible with the relevant infrastructure from the outset.

 In addition to traditional catalytic methanation technologies, recently the Company has expanded its service offerings to alternative biological methanation systems designed to meet small to medium-sized renewable production needs.
 In the biomethanation process, billions of methanogenic microorganisms called Archaea metabolise hydrogen and carbon dioxide into methane and water within an anaerobic environment.

-This process is particularly appropriate where strong reactivity is required, such as with power-to-gas, and in cases where contaminant-laced gases are processed which, with traditional technologies, would require pre-treatment to avoid catalyst poisoning.
+This process is particularly appropriate where strong reactivity is required, such as with power-to-gas, and in cases where contaminant-laced gases are processed with traditional technologies that would require pre-treatment to avoid catalyst poisoning.

 Biomethanation also allows us to exploit the synergies between power-to-gas and biogas anaerobic digestion plants as the sludge present can be used as nourishment for the Archaea.

 These are innovative solutions that reinforce Pietro Fiorentini’s commitment to the production of green molecules: our biogas-to-biomethane upgrading systems, decentralised grid gas injection solutions and BiRemi™ have already set in motion and continue to support the modernisation of the infrastructure designed around the transport and distribution needs of green gas.